varunchach/eval_metrics_class_imbalance/README.md

 ## 📋 Overview

 This notebook provides a complete walkthrough of logistic regression, from basic implementation to advanced techniques for handling real-world challenges like imbalanced data.
-It's designed for beginners in Machine Learning who want to understand both the theory and practical implementation.
+It covers fundamental classification metrics, threshold tuning, cost curves, and advanced evaluation techniques including lift charts, gain charts, and Kolmogorov-Smirnov (KS) statistics.
+It's designed for beginners in Machine Learning who want to understand both the theory and practical implementation, with special focus on business applications like fraud detection.

-## 🎯 Target Audience

-- Beginners in Machine Learning
-- Students learning classification algorithms
-- Practitioners needing a reference for logistic regression
-- Anyone interested in understanding imbalanced data handling

 ## 📚 Topics Covered